A Letter From Our Wellness Counselor

 Kasey Cardinale, MFT

 Dear Jesuit Parents,

-The goal this year is to support the school-wide focus on (1) recognizing the signs of mental health distress in the community and (2) educating the community on resources available to assist life and hope.
+The primary goals of this position are to support the school-wide focus on (1) recognizing the signs of mental health distress in the community and (2) educating the community on resources available to assist life and hope.
 While I will be meeting with students on an individual basis to assess and to refer, my focus will also be on running student small groups, educating faculty/staff on the needs of our students/families, and advocating for students in the classroom and/or community resources as needed.

-I will be starting small groups for students in early October and they will run throughout the school year.
+Small groups for students start in early October and they will run throughout the school year.
 These small groups generally meet once a week during the school day and last for six weeks.
-Some of the topics we cover include grief/loss, loneliness and fitting in, depression and anxiety, divorced or separated families, and drug/alcohol use.
+Some of the topics we cover include grief/loss, loneliness and fitting in, depression and anxiety, divorced or separated families, and relaxation/mindfulness skills.
 Please encourage your sons to stop by my office in the Wellness Center if they are interested in joining any of these small discussion groups.

 Kasey Cardinale, MFT Wellness Counselor